Without Prejudice

 Quotes from interviews:

--"I hoped that the opposition would be able to change something, but I understood that it would take a long time"
+-"I hoped that the opposition would be able to change something, but I knew that it’d take a long time"

 Skeptical attitude – 16%